siloni07/catalog_linux/README.md

 Please note it may take sometime for "vagrant up" command to get complete.
 Now, The system is ready to use.
 Use _Vagrant ssh_ command afterwards to fastly configure your virtual machine.

 ## Install
-Once vagrant is up and running.
-Run the following command to access aws server with "grader" as user on port "2200"
+Once vagrant is up and running.Private SSH key for grader user is available in Student Notes.

+Run the following command to access aws server with "grader" as user on port "2200".
 ```
 sudo ssh -i ~/.ssh/grader_key.rsa -p 2200 grader@52.62.67.187
 ```